counterpointsoftware/subspace-monitoring/README.md

 ## The Subspace Dashboard

-The main dashboard is split up into three sactions:
+The main dashboard is split up into four sections:

 ### Hardware